-Throughout 2018 we enjoyed many good times in our therapeutic gardening groups growing fresh food and flowers and making beautiful green creations.
+Throughout 2018 we enjoyed many good times in our Therapeutic Gardening Programs growing fresh food and flowers and making beautiful green creations.

-These fun activities were very popular with gardeners so I thought I’d share the top 5 and encourage you to give these a try!
+These fun activities were very popular with gardeners so I thought I’d share the top 5 and encourage you to give these a try in your garden or as you support others in the garden.

 Here they are…